ShadowNiakris/bash-tasks-essentials/README.md

 # DevOps BootCamp: Bash Functions

+>Please use branch ```task_func``` for this task that already exist in your forked repository after you has been started task

 In this task you need to create some functions.

 > :warning: Please, don't call your functions in `./functions.sh` file.
 This would breake unit-tests.
-Create a new file and do `source ./functions.sh` there to test your functions.
+Create a new file and do `source ./functions.sh` there to test your functions locally before push results.

 ## Pow Task